Biopsy confirms that Uruguay’s president has lung cancer

-MONTEVIDEO, Uruguay (AP) — A biopsy has confirmed that Uruguayan President Tabaré Vázquez has lung cancer.
+MONTEVIDEO, Uruguay (AP) — A biopsy has confirmed that Uruguayan President Tabaré Vázquez has lung cancer, the presidency said in a statement on Friday.

-The presidency said in a brief statement Friday that the treatment will be determined by ongoing tests and that Vázquez “is in excellent shape.”
+The statement said that the treatment will be determined by ongoing tests and that Vázquez “is in excellent shape.”

 Vázquez announced Tuesday that he would undergo treatment because a right pulmonary nodule had been found with clear characteristics that it could be malignant.
+But he said that he felt good and had not felt any symptoms related to the disease.

 The 79-year-old is an oncologist and has often said that he chose the profession after his parents and a sister died from cancer.